-I have been working hard over recnt months to try and find a solution to the Housing Infrastructure Fund bid for Didcot, I know that the senior members of SODC want to retain the funding however there is a requirement for a local plan to be in place.
+I have been working hard over recent months to try and find a solution to the Housing Infrastructure Fund bid for Didcot, I know that the senior members of SODC want to retain the funding however there is a requirement for a local plan to be in place.
 The decision by the Secretary of State to put a holding notice on SODC’s local plan does mean there is more time to find a solution.

-The announcement of the A40 HIF bid is good news as it does separate the 2 bids however we know that WODC do have a Local Plan in place which will allow the bid to proceed.
-The impact of a failed bid due to having no Loacl Plan in place is not confined to SODC; if there is no HIF then the Vale Local Plan could also fail.
+The announcement of the A40 HIF bid is good news as it does separate the 2 bids, however.
+We know that WODC do have a Local Plan in place which will allow the bid to proceed.
+The impact of a failed bid due to having no Local Plan in place is not confined to SODC; if there is no HIF then the Vale Local Plan could also fail.
 I urge SODC members to follow the route of Vale members and continue with the submitted Local Plan and have an early review, this would retain the £218 million HIF bid.

 I am continuing to work with members and officers at SODC to find a solution.